dima-bzz/docker-offline-install/README.md

 One solution is to mirror the entire repository, but because of its size, this solution is not practical.

 Thankfully, Docker manages their own repository for the Docker-Engine, including direct dependencies (see prerequisites).
-Using a separate internet connected (online) computer, you can download the Docker repository, copy it using some media (i.e. cdrom, usb) to the target computer / server and install it using apt-get.
+Using a separate internet connected (online) computer, you can download the Docker repository, copy it using some media (i.e. cdrom, usb) to the target computer / server and install it using package manager.

 The included scripts utilize [**apt-mirror**](http://apt-mirror.github.com) for downloading the Docker repository.